-Section 3 proposes to abstract the existing mobility management protocols functions into the logical functions of home address allocation, mobility routing, location management, and proxy. decoupling enables separation between the data plane and the control plane, and enables flexibility for the implementation to place the logical functions at their most appropriate locations.
+Section 3 proposes to abstract existing mobility management protocol functions into three logical functions, namely, home address allocation, mobility routing and location management. functional decomposition will enable us to clearly separate data plane and the control plane functionality, and gives us the flexibility in an implementation to position said logical functions at their most appropriate places in the system design.

-Section 4 shows that the logical functions can indeed perform the same functions as the major existing mobility protocols. functions therefore enables a unified framework upon which different designs of distributed mobility may be constructed.
+Section 4 shows that these logical functions can indeed perform the same functions as the major existing mobility protocols.
+These functions therefore become the foundation for a unified framework upon which different designs of distributed mobility management may be built upon.